legend7278/Bookmarklets/README.md

 # Changelog
 _________________________________________________________________________________________________________
 2/22/23:
-1. Added an I-ready hack menu.
+1. Added an I-ready hack menu
-2. Added a Prodigy hack menu.
+2. Added a Prodigy hack menu
-3. Updated the Blooket cheat menu since it was outdated.
+3. Updated the Blooket cheat menu since it was outdated
 _________________________________________________________________________________________________________